‘The Young And The Restless’ Recap For Tuesday, September 4: Lily’s Sentencing Wrecks Her!

-The Young and the Restless recap for Tuesday, September 4 brings the conclusion of Lily’s trial, and her sentence ends up wrecking her and her entire family.
-Plus Sharon set her foot down about Tessa — sort of.
+The Young and the Restless recap for Tuesday, September 4, brings the conclusion of Lily’s trial, and her sentence ends up wrecking her and her entire family.
+Plus, Sharon set her foot down about Tessa — sort of.

 Sharon (Sharon Case) informed a stunned Mariah (Camryn Grimes) that Tessa (Cait Fairbanks) could not live in her house no matter what.
 Shocked, Mariah tried to explain Tessa’s situation to Sharon, but she wasn’t having it.
 When Tessa heard that Sharon wasn’t willing to have her live there, Tessa said she would leave.
 Tessa admitted that she didn’t want to mess up Sharon and Nick’s (Joshua Morrow) life together.